Our financial strength

 A brief history of Retirement Advantage

-Retirement Advantage can trace its roots right back to 1852, having been born from Marine and General Mutual Life Assurance Society (the Society).
-In late 2013, a new company was formed, having acquired the new business franchise of the Society and the brand of MGM Advantage, and we continued to focus on the retirement market.
+Retirement Advantage can trace its roots right back to 1852, having been born as the Marine and General Mutual Life Assurance Society.
+In 2013, a new company was formed, funded by TDR Capital LLP, who acquired the new business franchise of the Society and the MGM Advantage brand, and we continued to focus on the retirement market.

-In May 2014, the Retirement Advantage Group also acquired Stonehaven UK Ltd, a specialist equity release provider to which the group had previously provided mortgage funding.
+In 2014, the Retirement Advantage Group acquired Stonehaven UK Ltd, a specialist equity release provider to which the group had previously provided mortgage funding.
 In 2015, we changed our name to Retirement Advantage, bringing together the equity release and retirement income divisions (formerly Stonehaven and MGM Advantage).